learnlatex/learnlatex.github.io/en/lesson-10.md

 space, and `\text` to put some normal text inside math mode.
 We've also used another math mode command, `\binom`, for a binomial.

+Notice that here we used `align*`, and the equation didn't come out numbered.
+Most maths environments number the equations by default, and the starred variant (with a `*`) disables numbering.

 ## Fonts in math mode

 Unlike normal text, font changes in math mode often convey very specific meaning.